-We expect that with wider use of internationalized domain names, existing practices will be inadequate.
-We therefore define the NAI, which is a user identifier format that can correctly deal with internationalized identifiers.
+As internationalized domain names become more widely used, existing practices are likely to become inadequate.
+This document therefore defines the NAI, which is a user identifier format that can correctly deal with internationalized identifiers.

 2.2.
 Formal Syntax

 The grammar for the NAI is given below, described in Augmented Backus-Naur Form (ABNF) as documented in [RFC5234].